rspeele/CSharpFSharpPhrasebook/CheatsheetCasting.md

 let x = "hello" :> obj
 match x with
 | :? string as s ->
-    Console.WriteLine(z.Length) // yay, we can use this as a string
+    Console.WriteLine(s.Length) // yay, we can use this as a string
 | :? int as i ->
     Console.WriteLine(i + 1)
 | _ ->